Coyote Gulch | Overview

 Some of the best sites in the gulch are just after Jacob Hamblin Arch.
 There are also a few nice spots just before the arch and near the Coyote Natural Bridge.
 Once you pass Cliff Falls and Cliff Arch, the gulch narrows and finding a spot to camp becomes more challenging.

 When choosing a camp site, keep in mind that sound echoes and carries long distances in the gulch.
 Pick a spot far from others, and be courteous with your volume levels even if you don’t have immediate neighbors.

-Dispersed camping near the trailhead
+Is dispersed camping available near the trailhead?